tap349/tap349.github.io/_posts/2017-05-25-react-native-ios.md

 - `<D-4>` - 33%
 - `<D-5>` - 25%

-also there might be a way to change default scale by setting appropriate preference as described in the link above - but it didn't work for me (probably because Apple changes these preferences all the time).
+also there must be a way to change default scale by setting a value for appropriate preference key via `defaults write` as described in the link above - but it didn't work for me (probably because Apple changes these keys all the time).

 ## troubleshooting